VietJet Air: Fleet development

+A VietJet's brand new Airbus A321neo during its final assembly at Hamburg Finkenwerder, early 2026.

-On 26 February 2019, VietJet Air signed a memorandum of understanding with Boeing, an American aircraft manufacturer, to purchase 100 Boeing 737 MAX 200 aircraft.
+On February 26, 2019, VietJet Air signed a memorandum of understanding with Boeing, an American aircraft manufacturer, to purchase 100 Boeing 737 MAX 200 aircraft.
 The signing ceremony took place at the Presidential Palace in Hanoi, Vietnam, in the presence of Vietnamese President Nguyen Phu Trong and U.S. President Donald Trump.

 In December 2019, VietJet Air had one of its first Boeing 737 MAX 200 aircraft rolled out from the Boeing factory.
 However, the plane was not taken up afterwards and was delivered to Akasa Air.

-On 23 July 2024, at the Farnborough International Airshow, VietJet Air and Airbus officially finalized a deal worth $7.4 billion for 20 Airbus A330-900 aircraft, following a signed Memorandum of Understanding (MoU) for the purchase back in February 2024 at the Singapore Airshow.
+On July 23, 2024, at the Farnborough International Airshow, VietJet Air and Airbus officially finalized a deal worth $7.4 billion for 20 Airbus A330-900 aircraft, following a signed Memorandum of Understanding (MoU) for the purchase back in February 2024 at the Singapore Airshow.
 It is the airline's first-ever widebody order.
 They will replace the carrier's current wide-body fleet of 7 leased Airbus A330-300 aircraft, as well as providing for network expansion.

+A Chengdu-VietJet C909 at Noi Bai in 2025.

-Between April and October 2025, Vietjet operated two Comac C909 leased from Chengdu Airlines, marking the first time Chinese jets were used for domestic flights in Vietnam.
-The lease was terminated and the planes were handed back on October 18, 2025, with a source citing high operational costs.
+Between April and October 2025, Vietjet operated two Comac C909 wet-leased from Chengdu Airlines on a 6-month contract, marking the first time Chinese jets were used for domestic flights in Vietnam.
+The lease was later renewed in November 2025.

-On 17 June 2025, at the Paris Airshow, VietJet and Airbus announced a Memorandum of Understanding (MoU) for 100 Airbus A321neo jets with an additional 50 options available for purchase at a later date.
+On June 17, 2025, at the Paris Airshow, VietJet and Airbus announced a Memorandum of Understanding (MoU) for 100 Airbus A321neo jets with an additional 50 options available for purchase at a later date.